 All assignments should be turned in (via paper copy OR on Blackboard as noted in the course schedule) by either class time (if needed for class) or by 11:59 p.m. on the date noted in the course schedule.
-You are expected to submit assignments on time regardless of your class attendance on the day an assignment is due.
-Unless arrangements have been made beforehand with me, 10% of the total points will be deducted from the assignment for each day the assignment is late.
+You are expected to submit assignments on time regardless of your class attendance on the day an assignment

 Assignments should be word processed using 12-point Times New Roman font, and double-spaced with one-inch margins.
 Writing quality (including mechanics, organization, and content) is figured into the overall score for each assignment, so proofread carefully and use formal, academic English.
-Be sure to use APA format (6th ed.) when providing citations for relevant research (see resources on Blackboard).
 When submitting electronic files, please name the files using your last name and assignment titles (ex: JOHN DOE LessonPlan1.docx).